hoefler02/hoefler02.github.io/_posts/2020-04-14-virsecconctf-return-label.md

 \           0x0000085a      c3             ret
 ```

 Looking at the code for vuln, we can see a call to the dangerous "gets" function which does not check buffer size before writing (leading to a buffer overflow).
 Now that we have an idea of what we need to do we can use the [one_gadget](https://github.com/david942j/one_gadget) tool to find an offset that will give us RCE (seen below).
-Since the challenge did not provide a libc, I just used the libc on my Ubuntu 16.04 docker, and it worked!
+Since the challenge did not provide a libc, I just used the libc included in my Ubuntu distribution, and it worked!

 ```
 michael@computer:~/Documents/CTF/virseccon/retlab$ one_gadget /lib/x86_64-linux-gnu/libc-2.27.so